Yellow Legged Hornet Confirmed in Ireland

 Identification and Risk

-The Asian hornet can be difficult for the untrained eye to distinguish from other yellow-and-black stinging insects.
+The Yellow Legged hornet can be difficult for the untrained eye to distinguish from other yellow-and-black stinging insects.
 It measures 2.5–3 cm in length, with:

 • Dark antennae and a long orange face